 • The purpose of the projects is to strengthen the conditions for building partnerships with actors in Singapore ahead of an upcoming R&D project.

-Activities within step 1 are therefore preparations for the stay in Singapore, 2-3 week programme on site and follow-up work in Sweden after the stay.
+Activities within step 1 are therefore preparations for the stay in Singapore, a 2–3 week programme on site and follow-up work in Sweden after the stay.

 Preparations